-Our Enriched Adult Studies (EAS) program makes it easy for you to start or finish a degree.
+You’re a busy adult.
+Our Adult Studies program makes it easy for you to start or finish a degree.

 What makes the Welch College

 - A Distinctive, Deliberately Christian Worldview.
-We believe that every person’s story fits into the grand Story that God is writing.
+We believe every person’s story fits into the grand story God is writing.
 That belief shapes everything we do.

 - Those who have started, but not completed a college degree.

 - Adults who would like to start a degree.